deep-diver/sadis/README.md

 The below diagram is a high level block diagram for the Access Information Service that runs as an ONOS application and will be used within the CORD/vOLTHA context by other ONOS applications such as the DHCP Relay, iGMP, and AAA.
+The basic concept is that the service can run in two modes:
+- local mode
+  - in local mode, the per subscriber / access device information can be established via ONOS's network configuration capability.
+In this mode all queries are answered based on the information from the network configuration.
+- remote mode
-The basic concept is that the service can run in two modes: local mode - in local mode the per subscriber / access device information can be established via ONOS's network configuration capability.
-In this mode all queries are answered based on the information from the network configuration remote mode - in the remove mode the service is configured with a URL and this URL is used to query an external source for subscriber / access device information using a URI structure that is defined as part of this service.
+  - in the remote mode, the service is configured with a URL and this URL is used to query an external source for subscriber / access device information using a URI structure that is defined as part of this service.
 Information retrieved from the external source is cached locally.

 ![test](overview.png)